More Ways to Navigate

 Resource Type: Activities

 Results 51 - 60 of 199 matches

-Historical Earthquakes and Uplift/Subsidence of Sumatra from Coral Growth Rings - Introductory Version
+Historical Earthquakes and Uplift/Subsidence of Sumatra from Coral Growth Rings -- Advanced Version

 Elisabeth Nadin, University of Alaska Fairbanks

-In this lab, students will use data from real corals collected in Sumatra to date historical earthquakes and to track the history of uplift and subsidence of the region over the past century.
+In this lab, students will use data from real corals collected in Sumatra to track the sea-level and earthquake record of the region over the past century.